bsgauthierwebdev/pern-todo-app/README.md

     - Use async / await functions to speed up the experience
     - Always use a try / catch function to catch errors

+## Front-End Configuration

+ 5. Set Up Client Side
+    - In your command prompt (or Git Bash), back out of the server folder and run "npx create-react-app client" to build the React front-end application.
+    - Application will have three main components:
+       - Input component
+       - Component to show all todos
+       - Modal editing component
+   - Clean up unnecessary files & components inside src folder from initial build
+       - App.test.js
+       - logo.svg
+       - serviceWorker.js / reportWebVitals.js
+       - setupTests.js
+   - Clean up unnecessary code in index.js & App.js files
+   - Import {Fragment} into App.js file, remove all code in the return and begin with a Fragment component
+   - Create Components folder to house the component files:
+       - InputTodo.js
+       - ListTodos.js
+       - EditTodo.js
+   - Install Bootstrap 4
+       - Copy CSS code from Bootstrap 4 page, paste into public -> index.html file under the manifest link
+       - Copy the JS code from Bootstrap 4 page, pase into public -> index.html at the end of the body section